50 Questions You Must Ask to Evaluate the Quality of Your Website

 Analytics platforms, including Google, have a hard time tracking every single kind of traffic source.

-Evaluating the quality of a website can be an ongoing process that is never done.
-It is important to stick to a regular schedule.
+Evaluating the quality of a website is an ongoing process that is never truly finished.
+It’s important to stick to a regular schedule.

-Perhaps schedule website audits to occur every year or so.
 That way, you can continue an evaluation process that identifies issues and gets them in the development queue before they become problems.

 More Website Audit Resources: